 - Map the External Subscriber Category(s) and any UE, or External Subscriber Category and External Group ID(s) to, Internal Group ID(s) or Internal Group ID(s) and Subscriber Category(s).

 - Map the geographical area in Spatial Validity Condition into areas of validity, determined by local configuration.

+- Determine the HPLMN based on the AF request and its local configuration, e.g. the AF ID, UE IP address, notification endpoint of the AF, AF address (e.g. tunnelling enpoint), Or if AF knows the HPLMN of the UE, the AF may provide it to NEF.